About this Tool

 scb -- %command%

-For playing games on the Epic Game Store, Bazzite recommends using the Heroic Games Launcher.
+For playing games on the Epic Game Store, Bazzite recommends using the Heroic Games Launcher instead of trying to run the Epic Games Store on Linux.

-Make sure the resolution you chose the game to render at is a "regular, nice" value.
+Make sure the resolution you chose the game to render at is a "regular/standard" value.
 Some examples are the ones in the dropdown menu, half of the resolution of your screen, exactly the resolution of your screen, etc.

 Leaving the rendered resolution fields blank will lead to their default 720p resolution, which will look very low-quality on many screens!
 Setting the rendered resolution too high will cause poor performance.

 If setting the rendered width and height to match your screen fails, you can also check the in-game settings to see if they can solve the problem!
-For example, I have noticed that Overwatch 2 works best with Gamescope when it is run in borderless window mode.
+For example, I have noticed that Overwatch 2 in Gamescope works best when it is run in borderless window mode.

 The app itself uses Python and PySide6 (Qt for Python).
 I utilize Qt Designer for the interface and Python code for the logic.
 The web-based version uses JavaScript.
-The app itself is built from source with the following commands (run inside of the app's main folder):
+The app itself is built from source with the following commands (run inside of a folder with the yml):

 flatpak-builder --force-clean --repo=repo builddir io.github.rfrench3.scopebuddyGUI.yml